ocp-power-automation/infra/scripts/images/README.md

 - Instructions to create the bucket access and secret keys: please refer to the following [link](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-uhc-hmac-credentials-main) for details.
 - Instructions to generate IBM Cloud API key: please refer to the following [link](https://cloud.ibm.com/docs/account?topic=account-userapikey)

+Note:
+- PowerVS currently only supports import from `us-east` , `us-south` and `eu-de` COS regions.
+Ensure you create COS service and bucket in one of these regions.

 ### Running

 ```